 Groundbreaking and a classic in the field of psychology, Cialdini had written in Influence the power of tricking the brain by making use of our thinking patterns.
 In this sequel he gives the insight in the moments before it takes place: it isn’t just what we say or how we say it that counts, but also what goes on in the moments before we speak.

 Books I have read in 2018

-The sequel of The Pillars of The Earth, on the city Kingsbridge and it’s inhabitants.
+The Pillars of The Earth, about the city Kingsbridge and it’s inhabitants.
 A fictional story with many details about the narratives of life integrated with Englisch histories like powerful nobleman and peasants, prosperity and famine, plague and war.